 The Senior Health Insurance Program (SHIP) provides objective counseling, advocacy, and enrollment assistance to Illinois' Medicare beneficiaries and their caregivers.
-SHIP counselors are certified to perform personal searches using the Medicare plan finder tool comparing Part D prescription drug plans and Medicare Advantage plans in order to facilitate the best choices for individuals receiving benefits.
-Due to the increasing number of Medicare eligible beneficiaries needing assistance in applying for Medicare Parts A and B, counselors also facilitate enrollments by working closely with Social Security Administration (SSA).
-SHIP counselors utilized the Inflation Reduction Act benefits that cap all insulin drug prices to no more than \$35 per month, savings hundreds of dollars per beneficiary in drug plan costs.
+SHIP counselors are certified to perform personal searches using the Medicare plan finder tool comparing Part D prescription drug plans and Medicare Advantage plans to facilitate the best choices for individuals receiving benefits.
+During the 2023 Open Enrollment Period, counselors assisted thousands of beneficiaries change their Part D plans to more affordable options, with an overall cost savings of 1.8 million dollars for an average of \$1,200 saved per beneficiary.
+SHIP counselors also utilized the Inflation Reduction Act benefits that cap all insulin drug prices to no more than \$35 per month, savings hundreds of dollars per beneficiary in drug plan costs.